 Howie is the Duke City dining scene’s version of The Pied Piper.
 When he sings the praises of a restaurant, savvy readers beat the path to its doors.
 His prose is poetic, his rhetoric rhapsodic.
 Here’s what he wrote that lured me to The Farmacy.
 “The reuben is indeed what you’re looking forward to in a dinosaur-esque luncheon, you’re just kind of clawing, mawing and ultimately grabbing various business cards with square edges to dislodge pastrami from your teeth, it’s a damn fine sammie, on par with one of my faves at Bocadillos .”
 Frankly, he had me at dinosaur-esque, but the clincher was his comparison of The Farmacy’s Reuben to Bocadillo’s.

-Not only is the dining room small, so is the kitchen…and by default, the menu, a one-pager.
-Coffee and tea are listed first.
+Even with its greater seating capacity and greatly expanded menu, The Farmacy remains at heart, the quintessential neighborhood restaurant.
+Coffee and tea are listed first on an expansive menu sure to win you over.
 Though the listed coffees include latte, cappuccino, mocha, cortado, macchiato, espresso, Americano and drip coffee, my inaugural visit was on a hot chocolate kind of day.
 You know the type—the New Mexico sun shining brightly while angry winds blow as if seeking revenge.
-Eight items festoon the breakfast section of the menu while lunch is comprised of six items, not counting daily specials.
-Befitting the small kitchen, the lunch menu is dedicated to sandwiches.
-Breakfast features both New Mexican favorites (such as a breakfast burrito and savory empanada) as well as inventive takes on American specialties (such as the “Not McMuffin”).
+Eight items, most of which will be familiar to habitues of The Farmacy’s former home, festoon the breakfast section of the menu–not counting a very intriguing six-item waffle menu.
+Lunch is comprised of six items, mostly sandwiches.

 20 May 2017: If Delish is to be believed, the “most-searched food” in New Mexico—what New Mexicans want most to know how to make–is empanadas.
 You need not search any further than The Farmacy for a superb empanada.
 It’s a made-from-scratch-daily savory empanada and if our inaugural experience is any indication, you’ll want the recipe.
 Our savory empanada was stuffed with sweet potatoes, green chile, bacon and walnuts).
 Despite the sweet potatoes, it was indeed savory with a melding of ingredients that just sang.
 The crust is especially memorable.